topherCantrell/ChroniclesOfPiggie/blog/09-UFO.md

 ![](/blog/pics/09-UFO/09-UFO11.jpg)

-Piggie: "Mr. T ... err, E, if you have a few more minutes, I'd like to invite a leading alient expert to join us on a Zoom call."
+Piggie: "Mr. T … err, E, if you have a few more minutes, I'd like to invite a leading alien expert to join us on a Zoom call."
 E.T.: "Ah yes, Giorgio A. Tsoukalos!
 Always a pleasure.
 Your hair is looking spectacular as always."

 ![](/blog/pics/09-UFO/09-UFO10.jpg)

-What an adventure I've had today!
+What an adventure I had today!
 I'm afraid I'm left with more questions than answers.
 But at the end of a long day of alien research, a McDonald's Happy Meal is always the best answer!